-A visit to Rossland BC has been on my radar for years.
+A visit to Rossland, British Columbia has been on my radar for years.
 While I didn’t appreciate what a cute mountain town Rossland is until my summer visit, I did know that the town is a dream destination – albeit an out of the way one – for skiers.

 The former gold mining town is now an arty one – with galleries, boutique shops, excellent restaurants, coffee roasters and even a mini Whole foods like supermarket – so you don’t lack for anything but quick access to large centres!